-Any business with a target to increase sales in a niche B2B market faces a unique set of challenges.
-Unfortunately, most marketing advice and literature is focussed on the mainstream and little information is available on niche marketing.
-This three post series attempts to address that issue.
+Any business with a target to grow sales in a niche market faces a unique set of challenges.
+Unfortunately, most marketing advice and literature focuses on mass markets and little information is available on marketing to a niche.

 A niche market is defined by the Chartered Institute of Marketing as ‘marketing of a product to a small and well defined segment of the marketplace’.
-Breaking that definition down then product obviously may be replaced with service.
-Small means there will be relatively few prospects in the niche and well defined means that a niche does not exist at all unless it can be clearly defined with no ambiguity.
+Breaking that definition down product may be replaced with service.
+Small means there are relatively few prospects in the niche and well defined means that a niche does not exist at all unless it can be clearly defined with no ambiguity.

-There are many advantages to niche marketing including less direct competition and lower sales costs (message to fewer prospects) but there are also major challenges including:
+Niche marketing has many advantages including less direct competition and lower sales and marketing costs but there are also major challenges including:

 - Ensuring the message is heard.